AnonymousPlanet/thgtoa/guide.md

     -   **You are running a VM within Qubes.**

-**[Again it's crucially important to understand that you will be unable to create most accounts without a valid phone number.
-And therefore most of your anonymity depends on the anonymity of your phone number and the burner phone.
+**[Again, it is crucially important to understand that you will be unable to create most accounts without a valid phone number.
+Therefore, most of your anonymity depends on the anonymity of your phone number and the burner phone.
 If your phone number is not anonymous and your burner phone can be traced back to you, you can be de-anonymized.]{.ul}**

 Creating new identities:
 ------------------------